RobethX/SinusBot-Scripts/README.md

 Do stuff

-_None of these scripts have been tested in Discord_
+_None of these scripts have been tested in Discord, they probably won't work_